Rankite

 When should you use a landing page instead of your website?

 Use a dedicated landing page any time you send targeted traffic to a single offer.
 That includes pay-per-click ads, webinar and event signups, product launches, email promotions, and gated downloads like an ebook or template.
 In each case the visitor arrived with one intent, and a focused page converts that intent far better than dropping them on a busy homepage to fend for themselves.
+For software products, our SaaS landing page guide breaks down the exact sections that turn a click into a signup.

 Send traffic to your full website, on the other hand, when the goal is discovery rather than a single action.
 Someone searching your brand name, reading your blog, comparing services, or looking for your contact details needs room to explore.
 Here is the quick rule.